trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 ## FORWARD

-This bibliography collates a sample of op -eds, commentary, radio and TV interviews, podcasts and spoken word performances created and authored by Australian Muslims on the subject of Islamophobia, race and 'the War on Terror' from the early 2000s to date.
+This bibliography collates a sample of op-eds, commentary, radio and TV interviews, podcasts and spoken word performances created and authored by Australian Muslims on the subject of Islamophobia, race and 'the War on Terror' from the early 2000s to date.

 The purpose of this bibliography is to offer a resource to researchers, teachers, students and journalists that reflects the diversity of opinions and interventions among Australian Muslims.
 The Muslim authors and creators of the works below come from a variety of professional backgrounds: academics, journalists, social workers, religious scholars, activists, creative artists, writers and lawyers.
 The range of works clearly demonstrate that there are different conceptual and theoretical approaches among Australian Muslims to the issues of Islamophobia, race, multiculturalism, countering violent extremism and so on.
 Further, the works reflect a multiplicity of intersectional identities and lived experiences among Australian Muslims.